microsoft/pai/docs/manual/cluster-admin/how-to-add-and-remove-nodes.md

   - Assign each node a **static IP address**, and make sure nodes can communicate with each other.
   - The nodes can access internet, especially need to have access to the docker hub registry service or its mirror.
 Deployment process will pull Docker images.
   - SSH service is enabled and share the same username/password with current master/worker machines and have sudo privilege.
-  - (If you are adding CPU workers, please ignore this requirement) **Have GPU and GPU driver is installed.**  You may use [a command](./installation-faqs-and-troubleshooting.md#how-to-check-whether-the-gpu-driver-is-installed) to check it.
+  - (For CPU workers, you can ignore this requirement) **Have GPU and GPU driver is installed.**  You may use [a command](./installation-faqs-and-troubleshooting.md#how-to-check-whether-the-gpu-driver-is-installed) to check it.
 Refer to [the installation guidance](./installation-faqs-and-troubleshooting.md#how-to-install-gpu-driver) in FAQs if the driver is not successfully installed.
 If you are wondering which version of GPU driver you should use, please also refer to [FAQs](./installation-faqs-and-troubleshooting.md#which-version-of-nvidia-driver-should-i-install).
   - **Docker is installed.**  You may use command `docker --version` to check it.
 Refer to [docker's installation guidance](https://docs.docker.com/engine/install/ubuntu/) if it is not successfully installed.
-  - (If you are adding CPU workers, please ignore this requirement) **[nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime) or other device runtime is installed.
+  - (For CPU workers, you can ignore this requirement) **[nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime) or other device runtime is installed.
 And be configured as the default runtime of docker.
 Please configure it in [docker-config-file](https://docs.docker.com/config/daemon/#configure-the-docker-daemon), because kubespray will overwrite systemd's env.**
     - You may use command `sudo docker run nvidia/cuda:10.0-base nvidia-smi` to check it.
 This command should output information of available GPUs if it is setup properly.
     - Refer to [the installation guidance](./installation-faqs-and-troubleshooting.md#how-to-install-nvidia-container-runtime) if the it is not successfully set up.
   - OpenPAI reserves memory and CPU for service running, so make sure there are enough resource to run machine learning jobs.
 Check hardware requirements for details.